celo-org/docs/docs/getting-started/baklava-testnet/running-a-validator-in-baklava.md

+---
-# Running a Validator in Baklava
+title: Running a Validator in Baklava
+---

 The Baklava Testnet is a non-production Testnet for the Validator community.
 It serves several purposes: